Setting the new Precedent for Mobility in Healthcare—Healthcare Meets a Mobile Revolution

 Rush was the first health system to pilot and deploy CortexDecoder for Epic Rover.

 Epic Developers came to Rush and tested the Rover application and its new scanning feature in many different environments putting Code’s technology to the test.
 Passing with flying colors, Rush began piloting the Rover application shortly after initial testing in their real workflow environment.
-According to Rush, piloting took a little over a month and with official deployment of 60 devices took place shortly thereafter.
+According to Rush, piloting took a little over a month, and the official deployment of 60 devices took place shortly thereafter.

 Once inside of the Rover application, a smart list of the nurses’ specific patients appears and the ability to scan patient wristbands and medications to verify and administer is a tap away.
 Everything scanned by the app is then logged within the application which automatically syncs straight into Epic’s main database, so nothing is missed.